 - Sun screen.
 Essential, everywhere in Australia.

 - Mosquito repellent.
 Not always needed, depends much on where you go.
 Often the same can be achieved by simply covering up and not wearing shorts and t-shirt later in the evening.

 Clothing is very much dependent on individual likings and / or season.
 The items listed here are only a loose list of items worth considering.

 Try to get lightweight and fast-drying materials, such as Merino wool or synthetic fibres.
 Avoid cotton and jeans.

 You can obviously save a lot of weight by wearing the same clothes every day.
 I usually carry a separate set of clothing for the night.

 - Waterproof storage bag.
 Even if you think your backpack is already waterproof it’s worth keeping all clothes in a waterproof stuff sack.

 - Waterproof boots.
 When hiking in Southwest Tasmania it’s definitely worth investing in full-leather boots.
 With mash or fabric on the sides you are much more likely to walk most of the track with wet feet.
 In dry regions though I much prefer my KEEN hiking shoes, the most comfortable hiking shoes I have ever had.

 - Gaiters.
-They prevent me from scratches and most importantly they can prevent snake bites.
+They can prevent scratches and snake bites.
 They also provide cover from mud and to a certain degree from water.
 On well-established tracks I tend to leave them at home.